A7med7x7/a7med7x7.github.io/content/posts/21_Reflections.md

 tags = ['Drafts']
 +++

 Today I folded the first 21 years of my life, years I can’t repeat or replay.
-I thank Allah for allowing me to live this long.
+I thank Allah for blessing me to live this long.
 Those first 21 years were upheavals.

 <!--more-->